slimgroup/Tao.jl/docs/src/examples/3D_DConv.md

-### Distributed Parametrized Convolution of a 3D Tensor:
+### Distributed Parametrized Convolution of a 3D Tensor

 Make sure to add necessary dependencies.
 You might also need to load a proper MPI implementation based on your hardware.